 Properties must be at least 60 acres, or if less than 60 acres, they must be more than 30 acres and:

-- Properties of fewer than 30 acres will not be accepted into the Ag Land Preservation
+right.
+Properties of fewer than 30 acres will not be accepted into the county’s Ag Land Preservation

 Properties must have at least 50% USDA Class I, II, or III soil capability and/or Woodland Groups I and II.

-- All properties must have subdivision potential.
+All properties must have development rights and subdivision potential.

-- The easement must be approved by the Carroll County Agricultural Land Preservation Advisory Board
+The easement must be approved by the Carroll County Agricultural Land Preservation Advisory Board

 Two payment options will be available:

-Call 410-386-2214 for more information.
+Call (410) 386-2214 for more information.